cxengage/cxengage.github.io/README.md

 A **Key Attribute** is the term used for the unique identifier for a given customer.
 It could be an e-mail, a phone number or something else, but the important part is that there is only one - every other identifier is mapped to this key attribute.

-For example, a key attribute to describe a specific customer or user could be _CustomerID_,
+For example, a key attribute to describe a specific customer or user could be _CustomerID_.
+If a separate event comes in later with that user's e-mail address, that e-mail address will be mapped to _CustomerID_ using our Augment Service (described later).

 As an example, here is a pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio: